Polodolo4/Pokedex--Project/README.md

 ## Key Features

--Load data from an external source (API).
+- Load data from an external source (API).
--View a list of items.
+- View a list of items.
--On user action (e.g., by clicking on a list item), view details for that item.
+- On user action (e.g., by clicking on a list item), view details for that item.

 ## Tools Used:

--Javascript
+- Javascript
--HTML
+- HTML
--CSS
+- CSS
--jquery
+- jquery
--Bootstrap
+- Bootstrap